 “God orchestrated it all... my Christian parents, my birth, my second birth, my gift of singing, my education, my rebellion, my calling, and all the people and circumstances He brought into my life to achieve His sovereign will in me.
 He is still orchestrating it all.
 I concluded long ago that it is not wise to tell God you won’t do something.
 Sooner or later, you will wind up doing what He wants and, wonder of wonders, you will be happy doing it.
 Proverbs 19:21 says, “Many are the plans in the mind of a man, but it is the purpose of the Lord that will stand.”

-This year Johnny and his wife Teri will celebrate thirty-six years of marriage.
-The Hall’s have three sons, Adam, Aaro, and AJ (Andrew Joseph).
-“My wife and boys are the delight of my life.
-Yes, you’re right, the last one was a huge surprise, but that’s what’s keeping us young.”
+This year Johnny and his wife Teri celebrated forty - three years of marriage.
+The Halls have three sons, Adam, Aaron, and AJ (Andrew Joseph).
+“My wife and boys are the delight of my life.”

-The Hall’s have been members of the First Baptist Church of Woodstock, Georgia, for twenty three years.
-“The Ministry of Pastor Johnny Hunt and the FBCW staff has been a strong foundation for our lives and for the raising of our children.
-It is one of my great joys to teach Sunday School at FBCW.”
+The Halls have been members of the First Baptist Church of Woodstock, Georgia, for thirty-six years.
+“The ministry of FBCW has been a strong foundation for our lives.
+It is one of my great joys to teach the Living Hope Bible Study at FBCW.”